-A patient can only receive one supply of eligible medicine every 12 months.
+A patient can only receive 1 supply of eligible medicine every 12 months.

 ‘Continued dispensing’ is regulated by the National Health Act 1953.
 It’s the responsibility of pharmacists in each state or territory to make sure the necessary legislation is enacted in their place of practice before undertaking a continued dispensing supply.

 Schedule 1 of the National Health (Continued Dispensing) Determination 2012 (Commonwealth) lists medicines eligible for continued dispensing.

 For more information on the continued dispensing initiative requirements read the Education guide – Continued Dispensing Initiative – PBS requirements.

 Online claiming for PBS

 Information for pharmacists about electronic claiming of PBS or Repatriation Pharmaceutical Benefits Scheme (RPBS) medicines with Medicare.

 Checking the PBS service or system status

 Our PBS Services status tool provides health professionals with real time information on the operational status of PBS Services and systems, including phone lines.

-Use the PBS Services status tool to check if there are system problems before transmitting online claims to us.
+Use the PBS Services status tool to check if there are system problems before sending online claims to us.

 Ensuring timely payments when claiming PBS or RPBS

 To ensure timely payment, pharmacists should provide complete and accurate information in their PBS claims.

 When making a claim for payment, make sure each pharmaceutical benefit item claimed is supported by the relevant prescription documentation.
-The prescription documentation must be retained in electronic or paper form for a period of 2 years.
+The prescription documentation must be kept in electronic or paper form for a period of 2 years.
 Complete and accurate information in the PBS or RPBS claim ensures timely payments.

 When entering data, make sure: